 - a.
-A current vita, formatted in accordance with the Administrative Guidelines for Promotion and Tenure; - b.
-A summary of teaching evaluations (this information should be summarized as part of the teaching portion of the CV; normally a numerical summary is supplied by the Music Office, and student comments are selected by the candidate); - c.
+A current vita (suggested but not required formatting as found in the UGA Guidelines); - A summary of results from the Student End-of-Course Experience Survey (this information should be summarized as part of the teaching portion of the CV; normally a numerical summary is supplied by the Music Office, and student comments are selected by the candidate); - c.
 A two-page statement by the candidate that summarizes the most important achievements in teaching, research and creative activity, and service; - d.
 A copy of the candidate's third-year review final report.